Minnesota Cat Declawing Ban: How To Support House Bill HF 1857 And SF 1935

-Due to the potential harm to both cats and humans from declawing, I am fully in favor of this bill.
-I encourage everyone who cares about the welfare of cats in Minnesota to contact their state representatives to encourage them to support this important piece of legislation.
+Due to the potential harm to both cats and humans from declawing, I am fully in favor of these bills.
+I encourage everyone who cares about the welfare of cats in Minnesota to contact their state representatives to encourage them to support these important pieces of legislation.
 Doing so will let them know that this is an issue that their constituents care about and it’s not just a frivolous bill.
-I’ve put together a bit of information for fellow Minnesota cat lovers to encourage their representatives to support this bill (and hopefully will be helpful to people elsewhere advocate for a declawing ban!).

-Steps For The Bill To Become Law
+Steps For The Bills To Become Law

 If you want to help protect the cats of Minnesota and ban elective declawing, there are a few easy but important steps you can take.
 I’ve outlined them below along with provided a few resources and templates for contacting your representatives.